 For more information about CEAP, please visit the Ontario Energy Board website.

 Residential electricity and natural gas customers are eligible for CEAP if they meet all the following criteria:

 - The customer has an account with an electricity distributor, a USMP or a natural gas distributor.
 Only the customer who is the account holder can submit an application for CEAP.

-- The customer failed to make complete payment for the electricity and/or gas charges (as applicable) on at least two bills issued since March 17, 2020, and has an overdue balance on the date of their application for CEAP.
+- The customer (after March 17) failed to make complete payment for the electricity and/or gas charges (as applicable) on at least two bills issued since March 17, 2020, an has an overdue balance on the date of their application for CEAP.

 - In the case of an electricity customer, the customer has not received emergency financial assistance for their electricity bills under the Low Income Energy Assistance Program (LEAP) in 2020, and has not received funding under the Ontario Electricity Support Program (OESP) in 2020.

 - In the case of a natural gas customer, the customer has not received emergency financial assistance for their natural gas bills under LEAP in 2020.

 Please note that submitting an application does not guarantee funding to the CEAP benefit.

 Eligible electricity customers may qualify for a one-time CEAP credit for half of the electricity charges that are overdue on the date of your application for CEAP, up to a maximum of $115.